 What You'll Need

 You'll also need to be sure that your stove of choice matches all the measurements required for your existing twin wall flue system.
-Otherwise, you'll need to buy a new one to match.
+Otherwise, you'll need to buy a new one to match as some old twin wall flue systems don't meet the current regulations which request a 25mm (1") insulated cavity either side of the inner flue liner.
 Finally, you'll be needing a hearth for your stove to rest on.
-It's recommended that your hearth has a density of 12 mm.
-It will also need to cover roughly 225mm in front of the door of your stove.
+It's recommended that your hearth has a density of 12mm thk.
+It will also need to cover roughly 225mm (9") in front of the door of your stove (subject to the type of stove and door width).
 In addition to making your stove look even more authentic, your hearth will also help keep your home safe as they dramatically reduce fire hazards.